Reverend Father Wilfred Edwin Dennis (1935-)

 2.5 Source materials supplied by the Abbaye de Citeaux, and associated correspondence with La Communité Trappiste at Cîteaux and the Abbey 1985 (with English translations by Dennis), including Abrégé chronologique de l’histoire de Cîteaux / Marcel Lebeau (1981) and postcards

-Series 3: Display material (Oversize)
+Series 3: Display material (Held in MAP CABINET)

 - Cluny display material with index sheet